QuAIR/QITE-Codes/README.md

 - CPU: AMD EPYC 9654 96-Core Processor
 - GPU: (0) NVIDIA GeForce RTX 4090

-These settings ensure compatibility and optimal performance when running the qite codes.
+These settings ensure compatibility and optimal performance when running the codes.